OmicsoftDocs/ArraySuiteDoc/docs/tutorials/Land Explorer/Using Land Explorer/Queries/Searching_Genes.md

 ![multi_search](../../images/gse_search.png)

-Clicking on any of these comparsions will take you to a [Volcano Plot](../../Land Views/Comparison Level Views/Volcano_Plot.md) view:
+Clicking on any of these comparisons will take you to a [Volcano Plot](../../Land Views/Comparison Level Views/Volcano_Plot.md) view:

 ![multi_search](../../images/volcano.png)